 Pregnancy is a period when your body undergoes a great deal of physical and emotional Changes.
 It is a well-researched fact that maintaining a regular exercise routine during pregnancy can help stay physically and mentally healthy and have a safe pregnancy and childbirth.
 However, a large majority of pregnant women or around three quarters with a healthy pregnancy lead a sedentary lifestyle or don’t do enough exercise.

-National Health Portal of India ( NHP) , American College of Obstetricians and Gynaecologists (ACOG ) and many such expert agencies recommend at least 150 mins of moderate intensity exercise ,3-5 days a week during pregnancy.
-The benefits of exercising during pregnancy are myriad, including better possibility of normal delivery, shorter labour, maintaining healthy weight, manage common pregnancy discomforts, easier to get back to pre-pregnancy levels, relaxed and stress-free mind etc.
+National Health Portal of India (NHP), American College of Obstetricians and Gynaecologists (ACOG ) and many such expert agencies recommend at least 150 mins of moderate intensity exercise, 3-5 days a week during pregnancy.
+The benefits of exercising during pregnancy are myriad, including the better possibility of normal delivery, shorter labour, maintaining healthy weight, manage common pregnancy discomforts, easier to get back to pre-pregnancy levels, relaxed and stress-free mind etc.

 “What is the best exercise to do during pregnancy” is a common question asked!!

-It is important to remember that at this point of time what you need is a fitness routine that gives a 360-degree benefit.
+It is important to remember that at this point in time what you need is a fitness routine that gives a 360-degree benefit.
 Ideally, the fitness routine should-

 • Be safe for you and your baby